Estecka/mc-Variants-CIT-wiki/Item-Properties.md

 In this example, the whitelist will evaluate a lowercase string, but the capitalized string will be returned on success.

 ## Transform: `alternative`
 Contains multiple chains of transforms, and tests them independently until *one of them* succeeds.
 This returns the result of the first transform to succeed.
-This fails if all sub transforms fail.
+This fails if all sub-transforms fail.
 ###	Schema
 ```jsonc
 {